theArjun/ead-notes/notes/soa-and-restful/roa-analysis-and-design/read-write.md

 ## Design of Read/Write Resource-Oriented Services
 > How read/write resource oriented services are designed ?

-The follwing steps are to be done to design a read/write resource-oriented service.
+The following steps are to be done to design a read/write resource-oriented service.

 {% include 'soa-and-restful/roa-analysis-and-design/common-steps.md' %}